amillard/plaque2seq/README.md

 # Plaque-2-seq

-# Plaque-2-Seq

 <img src="images/logo.png" alt="Plaque-2-Seq Logo">

-**Plaque-2-Seq** is a streamlined workflow to recover and sequence bacteriophage genomes directly from a plaque — producing complete, annotated genomes within **5 days**.
+**Plaque-2-Seq** is a streamlined process to go from plaques to complete annotated genomes in **5 days**.
+Allowing a single user to sequence 100s of genomes in a week.
+Cost per genome when applied at scale   .

 ---